daniestevez/dvb-gse/README.md

 and write them into the `tun0` interface.
 These packets can be inspected by running Wireshark or `tcpdump` in `tun0`.

-## BBFRAME format in UDP packets

-The formatting of BBFRAMEs in the UDP packets received by `dvb-gse` needs to follow these rules:
+## Input formats

+The CLI application supports the following input formats for the BBFRAMEs.
+The input format is selected with the `--input` argument:

+### UDP fragments (`--input UDP` or `--input "UDP fragments"`)

+This corresponds to BBFRAMEs fragmented into multiple UDP packets (since usually DVB-S2 BBFRAMEs are larger than a 1500 byte MTU).
+The following rules need to be followed.

 * The beginning of each BBFRAME should be aligned with the beginning of the payload of a UDP packet.

-* The BBFRAME padding should have been removed (in other words, the data sent for each BBFRAME should equal the 10 byte BBHEADER plus the data field, whose length in bits is given by the value of the DFL field in the BBHEADER).
+* The BBFRAME padding can either be removed or be present.
+If possible, it is recommended to remove the BBFRAME padding, in order to reduce the network traffic and to simplify the operation of the defragmenter.

 * BBFRAMEs can be fragmented into multiple UDP packets in any way.
-For most FECFRAME configurations it is necessary to use fragmentation unless jumbo frames are used.

-If these rules are followed, `dvb-gse` will try to recover gracefully from lost UDP packets.
+The CLI application tries to recover from dropped UDP packets.

+### UDP packets with complete BBFRAMES (`--input "UDP complete")

+This corresponds to BBFRAMEs carried in a single UDP packet (it will typically be a jumbo packet).
+The following rules need to be followed.

+* Each BBFRAME should be completely contained at the start of a single UDP packet.

+* There can be padding or any other data following the BBFRAME in the same UDP packet.

+UDP packets can be dropped.
+The CLI application will handle this gracefully.

+### TCP stream (`--input TCP`)

+This corresponds to receiving BBFRAMEs in a TCP stream.
+The CLI application acts as server.
+The following rules need to be followed.

+* BBFRAMEs need to be present back to back in the TCP stream.

+* BBFRAMEs padding must be remoted.
+The length of the BBFRAMEs in the stream must equal 10 bytes for the BBHEADER plus the value of their DFL dividided by 8.

+* No other data can be present in the TCP stream.

+If an error occurrs or the client closes the connection, the CLI application will continue listen for new clients.

 ## API documentation